tulios/kafkajs/docs/Configuration.md

 })
 ```

-The sasl object must include a property named oauthBearerProvider, an
+The `sasl` object must include a property named `oauthBearerProvider`, an
 async function that is used to return the OAuth bearer token.

 The OAuth bearer token must be an object with properties value and